Lead(II) acetate

-Lead(II) acetate is a white crystalline chemical compound with a slightly sweet taste.
+Lead(II) acetate, also known as lead(II) ethanoate and formerly known as sugar of lead(or Saturn), is a white crystalline chemical compound with a slightly sweet taste.
 Its chemical formula is usually expressed as Pb(CH3COO)2 or Pb(OAc)2, where Ac represents the acetyl group.
 Like many other lead compounds, it causes lead poisoning.
-Lead acetate is soluble in water and glycerin.
+Lead acetate is soluble in water and glycerin, and slightly soluble in ethanol.
 With water it forms the trihydrate, Pb(OAc)2*3H2O, a colourless or white efflorescent monoclinic crystalline substance.

 The substance is used as a reagent to make other lead compounds and as a fixative for some dyes.
 In low concentrations, it formerly served as the principal active ingredient in progressive types of hair colouring dyes.
 Lead(II) acetate is also used as a mordant in textile printing and dyeing, and as a drier in paints and varnishes.
 It was historically used as a sweetener and preservative in wines and in other foods and for cosmetics.

 Production

 Lead(II) acetate can be made by boiling elemental lead in acetic acid and hydrogen peroxide.
 This method will also work with lead(II) carbonate or lead(II) oxide.